gvwilson/thirdbit/src/fiction/makers-return/index.md

 Hey!"
-She yelped as Mouse poked her with its single skinny arm and immediately raced away, its four wheels bouncing over the stones and potholes of Bots' End's single short street.
+She yelped as Mouse poked her with its single skinny arm and immediately raced away, its wheels bouncing over the stones and potholes of Bots' End's single unpaved street.

 She gave chase,
 only for the little bot to disappear under the raised floor of a nearby building.
 "That's not fair!
 Come back out!"

-"Nope.
+"nope.
-Tee hee hee."
+tee hee hee."

 Sindy crouched down.
 She could see sparkles of amusement on Mouse's screen,